Before I can get to what symptoms make up Avoidant Personality (Avpd), we need to define it a bit. This same example applies to any mental disorder.

 For the one with Avoidant Personality Disorder (Avpd) though, this takes on a whole new dimension.
-Being yelled at as the same as Criticism, which crushes the spirit of the Avoidant.
+Being yelled at is the same as Criticism, which crushes the spirit of the Avoidant.

-It was not that she was yelling, but I perceived it this way because I could tell by she was not happy with, so to me, she was yelling and it was painful.
+It was not that she was yelling, but I perceived it this way because I could tell she was not happy with me, which to me equated to yelling.